MW-Mori/ALLBERT/README.md

 This configuration allowed a two-channel motor controller to provide the movement control needed for ALLBERT while keeping the motor-control architecture straightforward and consistent with the robot's physical design.

+#### Power System

+When I began designing ALLBERT's power system, I did not initially know that the motors and control electronics should be powered separately.
+Through research and development of the motor-control system, I learned that the motors and computing hardware have different electrical requirements and that separating their power supplies would provide a cleaner and more appropriate power architecture.

+For the BeagleBone Black and Raspberry Pi 3B+, I chose an Anker power bank.
+My available options were limited, and I needed a portable power solution that could accommodate the different USB connections required by both computers.
+Using the appropriate USB cables allowed one portable power source to support the computing side of ALLBERT without relying on the motor power supply.

+The four TT motors receive their power separately through the TB6612FNG motor controller.
+For the motor supply, I used a six-slot AA battery holder containing four AA batteries and two dummy cells.
+Although the holder could physically accommodate six batteries, I deliberately chose four active cells to provide approximately 6V rather than supplying the approximately 9V that six fresh 1.5V cells could produce.
+This allowed me to operate the motor system more conservatively while still using the battery holder that fit the physical design of the robot.

+Separating the power sources did not mean completely separating the two electrical systems.
+As I developed the design, I learned that the BeagleBone Black and motor controller still needed a common ground.
+Sharing this ground provides a common electrical reference so that the motor controller can correctly interpret the control signals sent by the BeagleBone Black.

+The resulting power architecture separates the computing and motor loads while still allowing both sides of ALLBERT to communicate through a shared electrical reference.
+It also gives each part of the robot a power source appropriate for its role rather than attempting to operate the entire system from a single supply.